PROFESSIONAL SUMO

 It takes not only natural athletic ability – strength, speed, flexibility, and technique – but also determination and patience to succeed in pro sumo.
 Most recruits drop out in less than a year.
 Even the most promising athletes with high win percentages in competition must wait to gain rank and respect, as they slowly move up the ranking chart (“banzuke”), which takes years and years, even with consistent winning records.
 During this process, the rikishi deal with harsh training, constant service to their superiors, injuries, and the challenge to continue winning.
 Rank is based almost entirely on one's record – a winning record in a tournament promises upward movement on the banzuke, while a losing record leads to demotion.

 For centuries, only Japanese athletes competed in pro sumo.
-In the 20th century, several foreigners began to enter the sport, most notably, a series of Hawaiians (Takamiyama, Konishiki, Akebono, and Musashimaru) who all achieved great renown and success at the very highest ranks.
-In recent years, a wave of Mongolians has usurped sumo's highest ranks, and the sole current Grand Champion, Asashoryu, hails from Mongolia, too.
-There are also some promising sumo athletes from Russia and Eastern Europe, who have added to sumo's international reputation.
+In the 20th century, several foreigners began to enter the sport, most notably, a series of Hawaiians (Takamiyama, Konishiki, Akebono, and Musashimaru being the best) who all achieved great renown and success at the very highest ranks.
+In recent years, a wave of Mongolians has usurped sumo’s highest ranks, including four Grand Champions, Asashoryu, Hakuho, Harumafuji, and Kakuryu.
+There are also some promising sumo athletes from Russia, Eastern Europe, and Egypt who have added to sumo’s international reputation.
+The foreigners, mainly the Mongolians, have been so successful, that after Japanese champion Tochiazuma won a tournament in January, 2006, no other Japanese won for about 10 years (nearly 60 consecutive tournaments were won by foreign-born wrestlers)!